tundish/blathnaid/NOTES.rst

 The Blacksmith opened a small tin box, taking from it a wrap of waxed paper and a metal tool, like a saddler's punch.

-Then he heated a small billet of iron, about the size of a finger, which had a hole in one end.
+Then he heated a small billet of iron, about the size of a pea pod, which had a hole in one end.
 Peeling apart the paper, despite his grimy fingers, he carefully removed a small thin sheet of white metal foil.
 With the iron still hot, he deftly dropped the metal foil upon the surface, and placing the punch on top, struck it smartly with a hammer.